ARM YOURSELF FOR ARMAGEDDON

 “It’s not so important that characters are perfectly rendered - the ability to breathe life into the characters is what we are really looking for,” says Adam Berry, CEO of New Education Group’s Creative and Technology Cluster which includes Animation College and Yoobee School of Design.

-Students can use traditional tools such as pencils and paint, digital programmes like Adobe Photoshop, or they can submit 3D
+Students can use traditional tools such as pencils and paint, digital programmes like Adobe Photoshop, or they can submit 3D modelled characters.

 “We really just want them to use their imagination and go for it.
-It’s a really exciting opportunity for students to showcase their animation skills and potential pathway into further studies and a career in this fast-growing industry.”
+It’s a really exciting opportunity for students to showcase their animation skills and

 One student who has done exactly that is 2016 Light and Dark third place getter Grace Kim, who has just moved from Mt Maunganui to Auckland, to start a Bachelor of Animation at Animation College.